The 8 Best Investment Banks of 2020

 Want to learn more?
 Check out our full review of Barclays.

 The international investment bank operates three main divisions: institutions securities, wealth management, and investment management.
 The wealth management division services individual investors.
-Much of this division came from the acquisition of Smith Barney, which had previously acquired famed investment bank Salomon Brothers.
+Much of this division came from the acquisition of Smith Barney, which had previously acquired the famed investment bank Salomon Brothers.

 Bank of America Merrill Lynch investment banking offerings include mergers and acquisitions, debt and equity offerings, lending, trading, risk management, and other services.
 The old Merrill Lynch wealth advising division lives on as Merrill Lynch, also owned by Bank of America but with separate operations.